Is Physical Gold Better Than Gold Stocks?

 Diversification of portfolios: Adding physical gold to portfolios can help diversify the portfolio, and to lower overall risk.

-Storage costs: Storage and insurance for physical gold can be pricey and fees can range between 0.5 percent up to 2 percent of the annual value.
+Storage costs: Storage and insurance for physical gold can be costly and fees can range between 0.5 percent up to 2 percent of the annual value.

 Illiquidity: Converting physical gold to cash can be a time-consuming process because it involves the search for a buyer, negotiation of the price, and then arranging for transportation.